 In June 2010, parishioners graciously bid farewell to Fr.
 Ron and warmly welcomed a new pastor, Fr.
 Gary Ostrander.
 Ordained in 1971, Fr.
 Gary brought a wealth of experience and wisdom.
 His spiritual leadership and homiletic prowess melded seamlessly into the dynamic here at St. Patrick’s Catholic Church.

 Fr.
 Tom Fangman came to St. Patrick's to serve as pastor in July of 2016 from Sacred Heart Parish.
 He served their for 19 years as the pastor.
 Fr.
 Gary remains as senior resident and helps Fr.
 Tom in serving the needs of this growing parish.
 Fr.
 Rodney Adams was assigned as pastor of St. Mary Magdalene Parish in Omaha. and Fr.
 John Norman became Associate Pastor at St. Pat's.
 Fr.
 John's time was short and he moved in August 2017 to be pastor of St. Peter de Alcántara Parish in Ewing, St. John the Baptist Parish in Deloit Township, and St. Theresa of Avila Parish in Clearwater.
+Fr.
+Patrick Moser followed as Associate Pastor from 2018 - 2021.
+In July, 2021, he moved to St. Columbkille Parish in Papillion and Fr.
+Padraic Stack joined the St. Patrick's Family, coming from St. Stephen the Martyr Parish in Omaha.

 As our mission and history continue to unfold, we remain ever mindful to give thanks to our Lord Jesus Christ in prayer, worship, and in celebrating the Sacrifice of the Mass.